centrifugal/documentation/best_practices.md

 namespaces for every real-time feature if it requires some option enabled.

 For example if you need join/leave messages for chat app - create special channel namespace with this `join_leave` option enabled.
-Otherwise your other channels will receive join/leave messages that just increase load and traffic in system but not used by clients.
+Otherwise your other channels will receive join/leave messages too - increasing load and traffic in system but not actually used by clients.

 The same relates to other channel options.

 ### Centrifugo is a best-effort transport

 This means that if you want strongly guaranteed message delivery to your clients then you can't just rely on Centrifugo and its message history cache.
-Centrifugo delivers messages at most once.

 In this case you still can use Centrifugo for real-time but you should build some additional logic on top your application backend and main data storage to satisfy your guarantees.